oils-for-unix/oils.vim/doc/algorithms.md

 contrast these ways of doing it:

 1. **Coarse Parsing**
+   - Editors like Vim and TextMate use the model of "regexes + a context stack".
-   - With a regex-based system like Vim or TextMate, we can **accurately** recognize YSH "lexer modes", producing an excellent highlighter.
+   - With this model, we can recognize YSH "lexer modes", producing an **accurate** highlighter.
+Coarse does *not* mean inaccurate!
 1. **Context-Free Parsing**
-   - The model of Tree-sitter is resilient, incremental context-free parsing.
+   - Tree-sitter uses the model of resilient, incremental context-free parsing.
    - YSH should eventually have a Tree-sitter grammar.
 But creating one is tricky because context-free grammars are too limited for "real languages".
      Recognizing most languages (Python, JavaScript, C) with Tree-sitter